Sisters of the Solstice Moon (Book 1 of the When She Wakes series)

 Journey into myth, and allow it to become real.

-The first in the When She Wakes trilogy.
+The first in the When She Wakes series.

 In Sisters of the Solstice Moon, author, teacher and priestess Gina Martin has woven together visions of the mysteries of the Sacred Feminine from the past, present and future, with an evocative and sensual urgency…?